 Under the supervision of the Country Coordinator, the Gender Equality Officer (GEO) will be responsible for:

 - Supporting the integration of gender equality and social inclusion (GESI) focusing on women and youth across all programming components of the Sustainable Agriculture in the Caribbean project;

-- Continued identification and analysis of gender equality and youth issues to inform the development of the Gender Equality and Youth Country Strategies during the 4 month project inception period.
+- Continued identification and analysis of gender equality and youth issues to inform the development of the Gender Equality and Youth Country Strategies.
 This involves networking, researching, data analysis, and program design;

 - Using an inclusive market systems approach, support the design and planning of gender equality and youth focussed activities, in collaboration with the Country Coordinator as well as with other country and regional specialists to integrate approaches into planning, design, implementation, monitoring and evaluation of the Sustainable Agriculture in the Caribbean project;

 - Identifying market stakeholders, partners, collaborating, approving content, and advising on collaboration;

 - Supporting appropriate budgeting in all work breakdown structure (WBS) activities to support the integration of gender equality and youth specific implementation activities and program team support;